Flea Traps

 Flea traps might seem like a great solution to help control your flea problem, but you might have noticed we do not carry flea traps, nor do we recommend them.
-Flea traps claim to get rid of fleas quickly without the use of any chemicals, and this seems attractive, but they don’t work.
-Here’s a look at why flea traps won’t work and why, so you can make the best choices when it comes to flea control.
+Flea traps claim to get rid of fleas quickly without the use of any chemicals, and this may seem attractive, but they don't work.
+Here is a look at why flea traps will not work and why, so you can make the best choices when it comes to flea control.

 How Flea Traps Are Supposed To Work